fix8mt/conjure_enum/README.md

 # Notes
 ## Limitations
 ### `ENUM_MIN_VALUE`, `ENUM_MAX_VALUE`
 These are set by default unless you overrride them by defining them in your application.
-If you do define them they must appear before you include `conjure.hpp`.
+If you do define them they must appear _before_ you include `conjure_enum.hpp`.
 ```c++
 #if not defined ENUM_MIN_VALUE
 # define ENUM_MIN_VALUE -128